tgnemecek/core-website/src/collections/events/2021-03-21-6-steps-to-leading-your-life-and-work-from-the-inside-out.md

   This comprehensive program can help you dramatically increase your odds of success if you: a) want to make big changes in your life or work, b) would like to explore the viability of starting your own business, c) want to become a more effective leader, or d) would like to rebalance your life and work when it is time to emerge into a new normal.

-  In this updated 20-hour live on-line transition program, you will work with expert coaches (in life, career, and business) to generate these...
+  In this updated 20-hour live online transition program, you will work with expert coaches (in life, career, and business) to generate these...

   **PRACTICAL & IMMEDIATE RESULTS:**